Introduction

 Highlights: scenic views and the 136-meter-long bridge itself.

-Entry information: A Permit is required for the trek to Gartang Gali, which is granted by the indian forest department.
+Entry information: A Permit is required for the trek to Gartang Gali, which is granted by indian forest department.

-Nelong Valley: Nelong, a picturesque desert valley located in the Uttarkashi district of Uttarakhand, is around 100 km away.
+Nelong, a picturesque desert valley located in the Uttarkashi district of Uttarakhand, is around 100 km away.
 It is part of the Gangotri National Park, and it features stark and mountainous landscapes.
 It is accessible by road, but it requires a permit from the forest department.

 Altitude: 11,400 feet above sea level